 Next, we cross into Swaziland to explore the beautiful Mlilwane Wildlife Sanctuary, the oldest reserve in Swaziland.
 The mountainous Kingdom of Swaziland is a small landlocked country neighbouring South Africa and Mozambique.

 Covering 4 560 hectares of open grassland plains and towering mountains this wildlife refuge is a scenic wonder.
 Bush walks are a popular activity here as large predators are absent in this wilderness area of Swaziland.
 The variety of self-guided hikes offer visitors a chance to get up close to the local flora and fauna - a fascinating way to explore nature.

-Leaving Swaziland we take a scenic drive back into South Africa, travelling towards the warm Indian Ocean coast and our next stop - iSimangaliso Wetland Park.
+Our next stop is the town of St Lucia, near the iSimangaliso Wetland Park.
 Formerly known as the Greater St. Lucia Wetland Park this natural area is a UNESCO World Heritage Site, the first to be declared in South Africa.
 Encompassing extremely varied habitats, from Indian Ocean beaches, dunes, coral reefs and estuaries to woods, swamps, forests and open grasslands.
 This wide range of terrains provides habitat for a rich medley of animal, marine, bird and plant species, including endemic and threatened species.

 This evening we are treated to a cultural experience where find out more about Zulu traditions and the Zulu language, one of South Africa's most widely spoken languages.

 Today we head to nearby Hluhluwe-Imfolozi Game Reserve for a morning game drive in this wildlife-rich wilderness area.